2.3.17

 Re-Do Prior Art Works

-Metamorphosing older artworks is a wondrous idea for any artist to pursue with damaged paintings and faded drawings.
-They must still inspire a spark and a voice that calls out to transform it, demanding to be born again in a new era while also refreshing the memories of times past.
+Transforming older artworks is a wondrous idea for any artist to pursue, particularly with damaged paintings and faded drawings.
+They must still inspire a spark and a voice that calls out to transform it, demanding to be reborn in a new era while also refreshing memories of times past.

 Fading of colors using Copic markers on Bristol Paper

 Inspirational Sparkle Dust During an astrological retrograde, the stars can say it's time to go back over things, clean out the closets, and redo paintings!
 Those paintings that yell the loudest will inspire me to add fresh color or go all out and change the medium from drawings to a painting.
-Many times the original artwork is damaged and lucky for me I know the artist and it can be created again!
+Many times the original artwork is damaged, and luckily for me, I know the artist and it can be created again!

 Fading of colors using Copic markers on Bristol Paper